TheBoxyBear/LyricEditor/README.md

 Special thanks to [FireFox](https://github.com/FireFox2000000) for making the Moonscraper open-source and to members of the [Moonscraper Discord](https://discord.gg/x3JG3sPv), including but not limited to DarkAngel2096, FireFox, Kanske, mdsitton, Spachi and XEntombmentX for their help in researching.

-This software is not affiliated with Clone Hero or Moonscraper.
+This software is an independant project not affiliated with Clone Hero or Moonscraper.

 # Download
 To download the latest release, go to the [Releases section](https://github.com/TheBoxyBear/LyricEditor/releases)